 Understand that getting over any bad habit of excess is a journey that should be taken one step at a time.
 Don’t rush to try and achieve overnight success.
 By taking it slow, you’ll be able to connect with a good partner and figure out ways to create a good life for both you and the partner.
 Things you don’t see now, like cutting the wine on weekend mornings or having an occasional beer with dinner at a sports bar, can lead to success eventually.
-Many partners are understanding of this — and often open to a little compromise if the goal is to change a bad habit for a good one.
+Many partners are understanding of this – and are often open to a little compromise if the goal is to change a bad habit for a good one.
+Changing these bad habits can bring about some stress, so it is important to be prepared for this, you may want to practice some mindfulness, try yoga, or use products like CBD from the blessed CBDs website, or a similar one, to keep yourself calm and clear-minded when going through this transition.

 If the partner can’t accept your changes, it won’t work.
 A good partner sees what you’re trying to do and is willing to listen to the challenges you’re facing.
 A bad partner doesn’t care, and simply thinks you’re out of control and need to act more like a man.